-The Senate bill also contains the provision on underpayments (item 32, Table 2), but there are five other provisions that are permanent increases in most cases; altogether these provisions account for \$11.6 billion in revenue, almost ten times the size of the provisions in the House bill.
-All references are to Table 2.
+The Senate bill also contained the provision on underpayments (item 32, Table 2), but there are five other provisions that were permanent increases in most cases; altogether these provisions accounted for \$11.6 billion in revenue, almost ten times the size of the provisions in the House bill.
+All references are to Table 2 unless otherwise noted.

 Charitable Contributions of Patents.

-The largest revenue raiser (\$3.9 billion) involves limiting deductions for charitable contributions of patents (item 3).
+The largest revenue raiser (\$3.9 billion) involved limiting deductions for charitable contributions of patents (item 3).
 Under certain circumstances, donors of property to charitable organizations are able to deduct the entire fair market value of an asset even though they have not been taxed on the gain.
-For certain other types of contributions, such as contributions to foundations or contributions of certain created property, they can only deduct the basis-what they paid for it or spent creating it.
+For certain other types of contributions, such as contributions to foundations or contributions of certain created property, they can only deduct the basis - what they paid for it or spent creating it.
 The Senate bill's provision, reflecting concerns that the fair market value of patents is not easily determined and may be inflated, limits the contribution to the basis.
 However, it also allows an exception to the general rule disallowing benefits for contributions of partial interests, by permitting the donor to receive a share of the royalties.
+This provision was also included in the final enacted legislation.

 Intangibles.

-The second provision involves the treatment of intangibles (item 4), raising \$3.3 billion.
-Under current law acquired intangibles are deducted over a 15 year period -a compromise to prevent disputes and allocational issues across intangibles including some (such as good will) which were previously not deductible at all, and others (such as patient lists) that taxpayers had successfully made a case in court for deducting over shorter periods of time.
-In the Senate bill, two intangibles provisions would add organizational and certain start up costs (currently deductible over five years) and sports franchises (which had a variety of rules, including special rules for player contracts) to the 15 year category.
-The bill also permits the first \$5,000 for organization and start-up costs to be deducted immediately.
+The second provision involved the treatment of intangibles (item 4), raising \$3.3 billion.
+Under current law acquired intangibles are deducted over a 15 year period - a compromise to prevent disputes and allocational issues across intangibles including some (such as good will) which were previously not deductible at all, and others (such as patient lists) that taxpayers had successfully made a case in court for deducting over shorter periods of time.
+In the Senate bill, two intangibles provisions would have added organizational and certain start up costs (currently deductible over five years) and sports franchises (which had a variety of rules, including special rules for player contracts) to the 15 year category.
+The bill also permitted the first \$5,000 for organization and start-up costs to be deducted immediately.
+This provision was also in the final bill.

-Increase in Age Limit for section 1(g) ("Kiddie Tax").

-A third provision (item 9), raising \$1.2 billion, expands coverage of the "kiddie tax" that requires unearned income to be taxed at the parent's rate.
-The bill increases coverage from those under age 14 to those under age 18.
+Increase in Age Limit for Section 1(g) ("Kiddie Tax").
+A third provision (item 9), raising \$1.2 billion, expanded coverage of the "kiddie tax" that requires unearned income to be taxed at the parent's rate.
+The bill increased coverage from those under age 14 to those under age 18.
+This provision was not in the final legislation.

 Repeal Rehabilitation Credit.

-A fourth change (item 10) repeals the 10% credit for rehabilitation expenditures on buildings constructed before 1936, gaining \$1 billion.
-No change is made in the 20% rehabilitation credit for historic buildings.
+A fourth change (item 10) repealed the 10% credit for rehabilitation expenditures on buildings constructed before 1936, gaining \$1 billion.
+No change was made in the 20% rehabilitation credit for historic buildings.
+This provision was not in the final legislation.

 Private Debt Collection.

-This provision (item 11) raising almost \$1 billion authorizes the IRS to use private debt collection services.
+This provision (item 11) projected to raise almost \$1 billion authorized the IRS to use private debt collection services.
+This provision was in the final legislation.

 Utility Grading Costs.
 Utility assets (such as transmission or distribution lines) are placed in classes that allow them to be depreciated over 15 or 20 years.
 However, because certain regulations were never adopted, grading and preparing property for these lines is not assigned a class and by default is depreciated over seven years.
-This provision places the grading and land preparation costs for transmission and distribution lines into the same class as the assets themselves, raising about \$700 million.
+This provision placed the grading and land preparation costs for transmission and distribution lines into the same class as the assets themselves, raising about \$700 million.
+This provision was in the final legislation.